claret-srl/ROMANTIG/DEV/README.md

 - [ ] mettere tutte le variabili dell .env nel docker-compsoe
 - [ ] si possono rimuovere i WaitForCotiners visto che adesso startano in ordine?
 - [ ] Rimuovere pull remoto docker img rose ap, e ripristinarlo in produzione
+- [ ] WARN[0000] The "host" variable is not set.
+Defaulting to a blank string.
+- [ ] job-working-directory: error retrieving current directory: getcwd: cannot access parent directories: No such file or directory
 ## ROSE-AP
 - [x] Removed the absurd necessity to re-build in case of .config update, (update .config > restart the container)
 - [ ] Pushing the img to docker hub